2016 Chicago Pride Parade Map & Travel Information

 Buy at Ventra Vending Machines in 'L' stations*

-Ventra Tickets are good for 90 days from when you purchase them and are not activated until you first use them, so you can buy these in advance.
+Ventra Tickets are disposable tickets good for a day or a trip good for 90 days from when you purchase them and are not activated until you first use them, so you can buy these in advance.
 All Ventra Vending Machines can vend multiple tickets at once.
 There are two kinds of these disposable tickets:

 If you get a 1-Day Ticket ($10) before the parade, you'll be set for the trip back afterward—they're good for unlimited rides, for one person, on CTA buses and trains for up to 24 hours from the first time you use them.

-You can also buy a Single-Ride Ticket ($3) which includes full fare and two transfers within two hours and includes a $0.50 limited use media fee.
+You can also buy a Single-Ride Ticket ($3)—which includes full fare and two transfers within two hours—plus a 50¢ limited use media fee.
+(If using these, be sure to get two when on your way so you've got one ready to go on the way home.)

 - Reloadable Ventra Cards